2 men facing armed assault to murder charge in shooting of Boston police officer

 Members of the Boston Police Department’s Youth Violence Strike Force were patrolling West Springfield Street at 1:53 p.m. when they noticed three men in their 20s clutching at their waistbands before fleeing into a building, Police Commissioner William G. Gross said.

 When the officers tried to pursue the suspects into the building, Gross said they were met with resistance when the suspects held the door closed.
-When the officers managed to get inside, Gross said one of the suspects immediately opened fire.
+Gross added that one of the suspects immediately opened fire once officers managed to get inside.

 The officer, whose name was not released, was taken to Brigham and Women’s Hospital to be treated for what Gross said was a non-life-threatening injury.